 our programs

-Post Mountain Sediment Reduction Program (EPA 319 NPS)
+Post Mountain Sediment Reduction Program (EPA 319h funds administered through SWRCB's Non-Point Sediment Pollution Program)

-Post Mountain, a small community nestled in the headwaters of the Federally Designated Wild and Scenic South Fork Trinity River, grapples with the consequences of poorly planned roads spanning 26 miles, which have led to significant sediment pollution detrimental to the river's ecology and federally listed fish species.
-Despite efforts by organizations like the EPA and the USDA Forest Service to address sediment sources, Post Mountain has languished for over two decades, characterized by minimal development and a predominant focus on unlicensed cannabis farming, thereby exacerbating environmental issues.
-Historically resistant to outside involvement, Post Mountain is now witnessing efforts to tackle environmental challenges and enhance civic engagement, including initiatives such as community cleanups and the Post Mountain Road Sediment Reduction Project, aimed at improving road quality and accessibility.
-Phase 1 of this project is focused on analyzing, planning, and obtaining necessary permits for implementing road improvements to reduce sediment sources, ensuring shovel-ready projects for funding, with active involvement from the Post Mountain PUD and community members to promote community engagement and water quality education.
+Post Mountain, a small community nestled in the headwaters of the Federally Designated Wild and Scenic South Fork Trinity River, grapples with the consequences of poorly planned roads spanning 26 miles, which has led to significant sediment pollution detrimental to the river's ecology and federally listed fish species.
+Despite efforts by agencies like the EPA and the USDA Forest Service to address sediment sources, Post Mountain has languished for over two decades, characterized by minimal development and a predominant focus on unlicensed cannabis farming, thereby exacerbating environmental issues.
+Historically resistant to outside involvement, Post Mountain is now collaborating with regional environmental interests to tackle environmental challenges and enhance civic engagement, including initiatives such as community cleanups and the Post Mountain Road Sediment Reduction Project, aimed at improving road quality and accessibility.
+Phase 1 of this project is focused on analyzing, planning, and obtaining necessary permits for implementing road improvements to reduce sediment sources, and permitting 5 miles of road for 'shovel-ready’ implementation.

 CDFW CANNABIS RESTORATION GRANT PROGRAM